 All incoming PhD students are awarded a tuition scholarship that covers tuition but not fees.

 The Biological Sciences admissions committee nominates outstanding PhD applicants for the University Presidential and Dean’s Fellowships.
-Outstanding PhD, MS, and MA applicants are nominated for the Schomburg Fellowship.
+Outstanding PhD applicants are nominated for the Schomburg Fellowship.
 Applications must be received by January 20 to be considered for these fellowships.

 Graduate Opportunity Program